-These original ice cream milkshake recipes will remind you of Big Al's Diner on the old Happy Days television series.
-Recall those days with a cold, frothy shake in the flavor of your choice.
+These old time ice cream milkshake recipes with their fancy names will remind you of Big Al's Diner on the old Happy Days television series.
+Recall those days with cold, frothy milkshakes in your favorite flavors.

-The proven fountain recipes and rich all-natural flavor syrups and ingredients ensure that you will enjoy the best homemade shake imaginable.
+The proven recipes once used by soda fountain operators call for soda syrups and all-natural flavor ingredients ensure that you will enjoy the best homemade ice cream milkshakes imaginable.

 Mom's Recipe Scrapbooks (c.
 1920s)

 You can easily make a traditional vanilla milk shake — known as a White Cow — by smoothly blending or shaking 3 or 4 scoops of vanilla ice cream, 1 tablespoonful of vanilla extract, and 1-1/2 to 2 cups of ice-cold milk, depending on the size of your container.

 Make a chocolate milk shake or Brown Cow by blending or shaking 3 or 4 scoops of vanilla ice cream, 1 teaspoonful of vanilla extract, 1/4 cup of chocolate syrup, and 1-1/2 to 2 cups of ice-cold milk.

 If you want a richer, more chocolatey shake, then use chocolate ice cream instead of vanilla.

 Simply add 1 or 2 ounces of any flavor of old time "fountain syrup" to 3 or 4 scoops of homemade ice cream and 1-1/2 to 2 cups of icy cold milk, then shake or blend till frothy.

 1-1/2 tablespoonfuls chocolate fountain syrup, 1/2 cup milk, 4 tablespoonfuls ice cream, soda water.
 Combine syrup, milk, and ice cream.
 Stir well or shake.
 Add soda water to fill glass.